TROG111/Recipes/README.md

 1_2_0:  1) this pre-release update allows user to input (via LUA Parameters) their Productivity Talent Levels.
 The cost (ore costs) displayed are for a single litre/unit of the recipe product with the productivity bonus applied.
 I have so far implemented Productivity Talents for all recipe except Scrap and Honeycomb.
 Talent Productivity Levels can be changed via the LUA Parameters on the Server PB.

-1_3_0:  1) Contains the new (DU 0.23) Uncommon, Advanced and Rare industries and XL containers
+1_3_0:  1) The database now contains the new (DU 0.23) Uncommon, Advanced and Rare industries and XL containers, to load these you will need to redownload the latest database file and follow the installation instruction 2 and 3 above; 2) I have provided LUA Parameters so that users can change the Recipe Panel Background Colour, the Ingredient Panel Background Colour, the Panel Font Colour and the Highlight Line colour; 3) The schematic list now scans your factory for any loaded schematics and lists these against each requirement telling you if you already have this schematic somewhere in your factory; 4) I have removed the 'stores databank' from previous versions of this application and integrated the container monitoring code.
+Therefore, if you follow the instructions in the 'Mapping your factory containers to ingredients' section above then the application will display the number of ingredients that you have in stores against each requirement.